iliachry/UniversityProjects/Aristotle University of Thessaloniki/README.md

 # Aristotle University of Thessaloniki

-This repository contains projects I developed for courses I attended while studying Electrical and Computer Engineering (Master) at the Aristotle University of Thessaloniki.
+This repository contains projects I developed for courses I attended while studying Electrical and Computer Engineering (Diploma,MEng Equivalent) at the Aristotle University of Thessaloniki.

 | Semester | Course                           | Language      |